 CONTENTS PAGE

-Trustees' annual report 1 to 7
+Trustees' annual report 1 to 8

-Independent auditor's report to the members 8 to 10
+Independent auditor's report to the members 9 to 12

-Statement of financial activities (incorporating the income and expenditure account) 11
+Statement of financial activities (incorporating the income and expenditure account) 13

-Balance sheet 12
+Balance sheet 14

-Cash flow statement 13
+Cash flow statement 15

-Notes to the financial statements 14 to 21
+Notes to the financial statements 16 to 23

-The trustees (who are also directors of the charity for the purposes of the Companies Act 2006), present their report and the audited financial statements of the charity for the year ended 31 July 2020.
+The trustees (who are also directors of the charity for the purposes of the Companies Act 2006), present their report and the audited financial statements of the charity for the year ended 31 July 2021.

 Legal and administrative information set out below and on page 2 form part of this report.
-The financial statements comply with the Charities Act 2011, the Companies Act 2006, the Memorandum and Articles of Association, and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)(effective 1 January 2015).
+The financial statements comply with the Charities Act 2011, the Companies Act 2006, the Memorandum and Articles of Association, and the charities Statement of Recommended Practice (applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland; FRS 102) issued in October 2019.